33b5e5/33b5e5.github.io/_posts/2017-07-17-secure-dns.md

 date: 2017-07-17 12:27:21 -0700
 ---

 I've been routing all the DNS queries from our house through Google's secure "DNS over HTTPS" service for the past 3 months.
 It has worked extremely well.
 As Google explains: "Traditional DNS queries and responses are sent over UDP or TCP without encryption.
 This is vulnerable to eavesdropping and spoofing.
 DNS-over-HTTPS greatly enhances privacy and security between a client and a recursive resolver, and complements DNSSEC to provide end-to-end authenticated DNS lookups."
-It feels good to secure DNS and keep all that sensitive data from the ISP (and from anyone else with a priveledged position on the network).
+It feels good to secure DNS and keep all that sensitive data from the ISP (and from anyone else with a privileged position on the network).

 There are a variety of DNS clients that have been created to interface with Google's DNS over HTTPS API; I chose one written in Go called <a href="https://github.com/pforemski/dingo" target="_blank">Dingo</a>.

 For enhanced performance, I wanted to also use <a href="http://www.thekelleys.org.uk/dnsmasq/doc.html" target="_blank">dnsmasq</a>.
-I hoped to place it in front of Dingo, since dnsmasq provides a local cache, preventing unncessary lookups to Google for common records.
+I hoped to place it in front of Dingo, since dnsmasq provides a local cache, preventing unnecessary lookups to Google for common records.

 However, instead of using vanilla dnsmasq, I decided to use the popular <a href="https://pi-hole.net/" target="_blank">Pi-hole</a> software.
 Pi-hole provides some additional features on top of dnsmasq, such as network-level ad-blocking, easy whitelist/blacklist capability, and a nice dashboard.